What are the features of stock index futures in India?

 - Leverage risk: While leverage can amplify potential gains, it also increases the risk of losses.
 If the market moves against the investor's position, losses can accumulate quickly, potentially leading to substantial financial losses.

-- Limited time horizon: Index futures contracts have expiration dates, limiting investors' time horizons for holding positions.
+- Limited time horizon: Each contract has expiration date, limiting investors' time horizons for holding positions.
 Rolling over contracts entails transaction costs and may not always be optimal, particularly during periods of high volatility.

-- Market volatility: Stock index futures can be highly volatile, especially during periods of economic uncertainty or geopolitical instability.
+- Market volatility: These instruments can be highly volatile, especially during periods of economic uncertainty or geopolitical instability.
 Sudden market movements can lead to significant losses for investors who are not adequately prepared.

 - Counterparty risk: Trading index futures involves counterparty risk, as investors rely on the financial stability of the exchange and clearinghouse counterparties to fulfil their contractual obligations.
 In the event of a counterparty default, investors may face difficulties in recovering their investments.